Affinage: French word for the aging or ripening of cheese.

 Ricotta Salata: A dry form of ricotta cheese.
 It is made from whey which is drained, pressed and left to dry for weeks or months.
 It is used for grating.

 Ripe: A cheese is ripe when it has reached its optimum flavor and is ready to be consumed.
-A ripe cheese is also said to be "à point" - a French term meaning the same thing.
+A ripe cheese is also said to be "à point" - a French term meaning the same thing (literally, 'at the peak').

 Semi-hard: Cheeses typically aged 3 months to 2 years, with a moisture content of 40-50%.
 Examples are aged Gouda and Emmentaler.